sis00337/Pycharm-For-Dummies/README.md

 ## I'm running into jargons!

-While we made sure to be clear and concise, these are terms you will have to run into sooner or later.
+While we made sure to be clear and concise, there are terms you will have to run into sooner or later.
 However, we are aware that people have to start from somewhere and have included them in our [Glossary Section](https://sis00337.github.io/Pycharm-For-Dummies/docs/search/).

 ## I'm so lost.
 I'm not getting the results I should be getting...